 Student attorneys participate in drafting corporate formation documents, assisting nonprofit organizations with tax-exempt applications and maintenance of tax-exempt status, drafting and negotiating contracts, and other transactions related to economic development and redevelopment contracts.

-Students & Clients
+Community Economic Development Clinic Students & Clients

-Are you interested in finding out more information about the clinic?
 Please read more about us, check out the legal services provided and learn the details of client selection.